 - Study conducted in India and may not be generalizable to other countries.

 - No measurement of the antibody titers in convalescent plasma before transfusion because validated, reliable commercial tests for qualitative or quantitative antibody measurement were not available.

-Convalescent Plasma for COVID-19: A multicenter, randomized clinical trial (Avendano-Sola, September 2020).
+Convalescent Plasma for COVID-19: A multicenter, randomized clinical trial (Avendano-Sola, September 2020 - preprint, not peer-reviewed).